 4. Alerting Logic: Defining alert rules based on SLIs, SLOs, and critical thresholds.

-5. Notification: Routing alerts to the appropriate channels and on-call personnel (e.g., PagerDuty, Opsgenie, Slack).
+5. Notification: Routing alerts to the appropriate channels and on-call personnel.

 Observability vs. Monitoring

 While often used interchangeably, observability is considered an evolution of monitoring.
 Monitoring tells you whether a system is working; observability allows you to ask arbitrary questions about your system's state without needing to know in advance what you'll need to ask.
-It typically relies on three pillars: metrics, logs, and traces.
+Understanding observability is crucial for comprehensive system understanding, much like how AI-powered market data analysis provides deep insights into financial markets.

 Next: Incident Management